MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ### Additional Features
 * Runs/Hits/Errors - Runs are always shown on the games screen, but you can enable or adjust spacing of a "runs, hits, errors" display.
 Take a look at the [coordinates readme file](/coordinates/README.md) for details.

+* Pitch Data - Pitch data can be shown on the game screen, See the [coordinates readme file](/coordinates/README.md) for details.
+In addition, the Short and Long pitch description can be changed in data/pitches.py

 ### Flags

 You can configure your LED matrix with the same flags used in the [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) library.
 More information on these arguments can be found in the library documentation.